leios/space-junk/src/content/rei_1.md

 He was the only person who could not leave.
 To my dad, Nemo was both a paradise and a prison.

-Throughout his life, every other person on Nemo has left except him.
+Throughout his life, every other person left him.
-And me.
+Except me.
 And Jake for some reason.
 Well, I guess he left that one time and then came back.